 - Number of infant deaths (before age 1) per 1,000 live births.

-Infant mortality varies greatly among states, from 4.2 deaths per 1,000 live births in Massachusetts to 9.1 deaths per 1,000 live births in Mississippi.
-Nationally, the infant mortality rate is 6.0 deaths per 1,000 live births.
+Infant mortality varies greatly among states, from 4.2 deaths per 1,000 live births in Massachusetts to 9.3 deaths per 1,000 live births in Mississippi.
+Nationally, the infant mortality rate is 6.0 deaths per 1,000 live births, unchanged from 2014 Edition.
 Healthy People 2020’s leading health indicator is to reduce the rate of all infant deaths to 6.0 deaths per 1,000 live births.

-Infant mortality is associated with many factors surrounding birth: maternal health, prenatal care, and access to quality healthcare.
-Congenital malformations are the leading cause of infant mortality followed by low birthweight and sudden infant death syndrome.
+Infant mortality is associated with many factors related to birth: maternal health, prenatal care, and access to quality health care.
+Congenital malformation is the leading cause of infant mortality followed by low birthweight and sudden infant death syndrome; together these account for 58% of infant mortality.
 Infant mortality is commonly used to compare health between countries because of its association with access to health care in the prenatal period and first year of life.
-The nation’s overall infant mortality rate is consistently higher than that of other developed countries, and significant sociodemographic disparities persist., In addition to sociodemographic factors, there are many health care system factors that influence infant mortality.
-Improving access to and utilization of ongoing prenatal care is a key strategy towards decreasing infant mortality, as well as reducing maternal smoking and alcohol consumption.
-The US Department of Health and Human Services has put together a fact sheet on preventing infant mortality.
+The US’s overall infant mortality rate is consistently higher than that of other developed countries, and significant socio-demographic disparities persist., Socio-demographic factors and many health care system factors influence infant mortality.
+Improving access to and use of ongoing prenatal care as well as reducing maternal smoking and alcohol consumption is a key strategy toward decreasing infant mortality.
+The US Department of Health and Human Services has a fact sheet on preventing infant mortality.

 Singh GK, Yu SM.
 Infant mortality in the United States: Trends, differentials, and projections, 1950 through 2010.
 Am J Public Health.
 1995;85(7):957-964.

 Matthews TJ, MacDorman MF.
 Infant mortality statistics from the 2010 period linked birth/infant death data set.
 National Vital Statistics Reports.
 2013:62(8).